teodoran/stck/README.md

     3 17 = ?
 1337 : 192 ;
     [192]

+**Subroutines**

+Subroutines are declared by using `#`:

+    # add-five 5 +
+    []
+    2 add-five
+    [7]

+The contents of a subroutine is contained within a line.
+So remeber to terminate the subroutine declaration with `!` when not using the interactive interpreter.

+    // some-file.stck !

+    # add-five 5 + !

+    2 add-five !

 **Comments**

 `//` indicates the start of a comment.
 Comments are considered as statements, and therefore has to be delimited as regulare lines with `!`.